DecadeReverb/strainer-asp-dotnet/README.md

 }
 ```

-You can also explicitly specify if only filtering, sorting, and/or pagination should be applied via optional `bool` arguments:
+You can explicitly specify whether only filtering, sorting, and/or pagination should be applied via optional `bool` arguments:

 ```cs
 var result = _strainerProcessor.Apply(